johnnycockerill/milestone-project-2/README.md

 - As a customer, I want to be able to have control of the input to allow for every action on the field.
     - The range of controls allows for user inputs in a clear and concise manner, mostly from one click.
+    - These controls are colour coordinated by active and disabled.

 ### Code Validation